-In a competitive housing market, obtaining loan pre-approval is an essential first step.
+In a sellers market, obtaining loan pre-approval is an essential first step.
 A pre-approval sends a message to the seller that the buyer is well qualified and a serious buyer.
 A loan officer can help guide the buyer through the details of the loan process, educate them on down payments, and if needed advise on credit repair.
 Most importantly, the first step in a crazy real estate market is setting up a meeting with a trusted mortgage broker.

 Find the perfect real estate agent